 Metal Patina Paint Finish

-- Follow with a clean, dry paintbrush with no paint on it.
+- Follow with a clean, dry paintbrush with no paint on it to soften the paint lines.

 - Wipe off any excess paint with a clean paper towel.